 How Do You Improve Your Quality of Hire?

-To improve your quality of hire, first decide which indicators will be used for measuring quality of hire.
+To improve your quality of hire, first, decide which indicators will be used for measuring the quality of hire.
 Once you decide on that, consistently track them for the best results.

 You should define objectives or the Key Performance Areas for each vacant position and communicate them clearly to candidates and new hires.
 You can do that by having a well-written job description and by sharing it when onboarding new employees.

 You need to set up effective ways of communication across your organization.
 Make your employees feel that you are accessible to them whenever they wish to speak to you.
 This creates a positive and welcoming work culture and makes employees more productive.

 A study by McKinsey estimated how automation in recruitment could boost global productivity by 1.4%.

 Once you shift your hiring process online, you automatically free up space to make better hiring decisions, write more accurate job descriptions, focus on creating hiring strategies that help you streamline the process and hire more fit candidates.